bo32/gnome-shell-extension-duolingo-status/README.md

 Thanks to Custom Icon Design for the flag icons: http://www.customicondesign.com/.
 Thanks to Duolingo for the logo, that has been slightly altered for my use.
+Thanks to FatCow WebHosting for the ruby icon, that has been slightly altered: http://www.fatcow.com/free-icons/.